 On the proper left of this dwarf figure occurs two ornamented female feet of probably Bhudevi (the earthy-goddess).
 The left tusk of the Boar is chipped off together with the main figure of Bhudevi, which it should have supported.
 One of Bhudevi’s arms was also intact, resting against the Boar’s neck till 1838, but only slight traces of it have now survived.

-Externally the pillar brackets support a ribbed awning, which is surmounted by a few simple mouldings.
+Externally the pillar brackets support a ribbed awning, which is surmounted by a few simple moldings.
 The pyramidal roof comprises nine stepped ‘kapota’-shaped tiers separated by plain recessed courses.
-The neck is surmounted by crowning members comprising a pair of ‘chandrikas’ (capstones) a plain ‘amalaka’ (cogged wheel), a capstone and a ‘kalasa’ (pitcher).
+The neck is surmounted by crowning members comprising a pair of ‘chandrikas’ (capstones) a plain ‘amalaka’ (cogged wheel), a capstone and a ‘kalasa’ (a pitcher).

 The Best Preserved Structure